Biography

 profile pic

-I started taking pictures in the late 60's with the family Instamatic camera graduating in the early 70s' to 35mm colour slide film with a Zenith E. Today my work is exclusively black & white analogue film photography using 35mm and 6x6 medium format film, and a variety of cameras that includes pinhole and Holga.
+I started taking pictures in the late 60's using the family Kodak Instamatic camera then graduating in the early 70s' to 35mm colour slide film with a Zenith E. Today I work exclusively in black & white analogue film photography using both 35mm and 6x6 medium film formats, with a variety of cameras that includes pinhole and Holga.
 I always try to make an interpretive image, not just recording what is in front of my camera lens.
-I take the same approach in the darkroom, where I try to create images that are suggestive rather than descriptive.
+I take the same approach into the darkroom, where I try to create images that are suggestive rather than descriptive.

 Since the early 1980s’ my work has regularly been accepted in national and international salons, and in 2000 I was awarded a Fellowship of the Royal Photographic Society (FRPS) in the visual arts section.